perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 has died down, we can explain some of what happened and how we handled it.
 This incident only affected the domain ownership of Perl.com and there was no other compromise of community resources.
-This website was still there, but DNS wouldn't hand out its IP number.
+This website was still there, but DNS was handing out different IP numbers.

 First, this wasn't an issue of not renewing the domain.
 That would have been a better situation for us because there's a grace period.